Urine test may help monitor disfiguring birthmarks

-Vascular anomalies--birthmarks caused by abnormal development of arteries, capillaries, veins or lymph vessels--can sometimes begin to progress, requiring aggressive treatment to save the child's health or vision.
-Research at Children's Hospital Boston now suggests that urine testing can help monitor these anomalies and predict those about to become a serious threat.
-The findings, published in the July Pediatrics, also raise the possibility of new drug treatments for aggressive cases, particularly for hard-to-treat vascular malformations.
+Vascular anomalies—birthmarks caused by abnormal development of lymph or blood vessels—are usually relatively stable.
+But sometimes they progress rapidly, requiring aggressive treatment to save the child's health or vision.
+Now, a study in the July Pediatrics suggests that urine testing can help predict when an anomaly is about to become a serious threat, and raises the possibility of new drug treatments.

-Marsha Moses, PhD of Children's Vascular Biology Program, senior investigator on the study, had been studying the matrix metalloproteinases (MMPs), a family of enzymes required for angiogenesis, or growth of new blood vessels.
-Angiogenesis is critical to a cancer's expansion, and Moses' lab was the first to show that inhibitors of MMP can inhibit angiogenesis.
-Recently, her lab also demonstrated that cancer patients have elevated levels of MMPs in their urine.
-Because vascular anomalies like hemangiomas also involve angiogenesis, Moses was approached by Jennifer Marler, MD, a fellow in the laboratory of Judah Folkman, MD, at Children's Hospital Boston and a clinical fellow in Children's Vascular Anomalies Center.
-(Marler is now at Cincinnati Children's Hospital.)
+Vascular Biology researcher Marsha Moses, PhD, had been studying the matrix metalloproteinases (MMPs), enzymes that are required for angiogenesis, or growth of blood vessels.
+Angiogenesis is critical to a cancer's expansion, and Dr. Moses' lab was the first to show that inhibitors of MMPs can block vessel growth.
+More recently, Dr. Moses' lab demonstrated that cancer patients have elevated levels of MMPs in their urine.